dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 **Parameters**

-`templateName`: The name of the template that you want to update.
+`templateName`: Specifies a `CaptureVisionTemplate` by its name.
-`settings`: An object of [`DSSimplifiedCaptureVisionSettings`](auxiliary-classes/simplified-capture-vision-settings.md).
+`settings`: The [`SimplifiedCaptureVisionSettings`](auxiliary-classes/simplified-capture-vision-settings.md) object that contains updated settings.
 `error`: An `NSError` pointer.
 If an error occurs, it will represent the error information.

 **Error**